 Strengths of Direct Mail

-- Tangible
+- Tangible and trusted sensory experience

-- Stands out in inbox-crowded world
+- Stands out in a world of AI-generated digital content

-- High open/engagement
+- High open/engagement rates

-- Longer dwell time
+- Longer dwell time in the household

 - Great for brand recall

-- Effective for high-value prospects
+- Effective for high-value prospects and product sampling

 Strengths of Email

-- Extremely cost-efficient
+- Extremely cost-efficient for mass reach

-- Instant delivery
+- Instant delivery and real-time response

 - Rich analytics (opens, clicks, segmentation)